Summer Vacation: 30 Ways Students Can Make the Most of Free Time

 13. Research study abroad options

-If you’re planning on studying abroad, this is the ideal time to research programs your college offers and others available elsewhere.
+If you’re planning on studying abroad, this is the ideal time to research programs your college and other schools offer – there are endless possibilities!
 Ask for other students’ recommendations and see what advice they have for you.

 14. Get safety training

-Look at the Red Cross website or visit your local YMCA’s website and see if there are any programs offered that can lead to certification in CPR, first aid, or lifeguarding.
-Many options have both online and unperson options.
+Look at the Red Cross website or visit your local YMCA to see if there are any programs offered that can lead to certification in CPR, first aid, or lifeguarding.

 15. Research graduate programs and requirements

-You may find it hard to see beyond life as a college student, but if you think graduate school is in your future somewhere down the road, take the time to look at a few university websites.
-Find out about required entrance exams, average GPAs, undergraduate course work required, and firms that recruit at the school…. understanding more about grad programs might give you more focus as a college student.
+You may find it hard to see beyond life as a college student, but if you think graduate school is in your future, take the time to look at a few university websites and research different programs.
+Find out about required entrance exams, average GPAs, undergraduate course work required, and firms that recruit at the school…. understanding more about grad programs can give you more focus as a college student with course selection and potential internships.

 16. Consign or donate clothes

 Are any of your clothes or accessories consignment-worthy?
-Alternatively, if they are still wearable but you no longer need them, look for a Goodwill or local charity that can use what you no longer need.
+Here are the best place to consign, according to Nerd Wallet.
+Alternatively, if they are still wearable but you no longer need them, look for a Goodwill or local charity where you can donate them.
+I’ve had very positive experiences using our local BuyNothing community Facebook page.

 17. Learn to cook